Is a trauma surgeon the same as a ER doctor?

 Trauma surgeons and emergency-room doctors both deal with patients in immediate need of treatment.
 An ER doctor handles the wide variety of patients who show up at the hospital emergency room.
 A trauma surgeon operates on patients suffering severe, possibly life-threatening injuries.

-What do you call a doctor that works in the ER?
+What kind of doctor works in the ER?

 Do trauma surgeons work shifts?